 - A standard 175ml glass of wine (13% ABV) would be 2.3 units - be aware that many wines have a higher alcohol content and the size of glasses may be bigger.

 Is it true alcohol can be good for your heart?

 There may be some benefits to your heart health from moderate drinking (1 or 2 units a day).
 However, we would not advise you to start drinking if you don't already.
 There are safer and healthier ways to protect your heart.

 It is more important to start doing more physical activity, eat a healthy, balanced diet and to stop smoking.

 I have a heart condition, is it safe for me to drink?

-Once you have recovered, it's OK for most people with a heart condition to drink a moderate amount of alcohol.
+If you have a heart condition it is OK to drink a moderate amount of alcohol once you have recovered.